Te Kawau

 Te Kawau Docuseries

 In partnership with Aotearoa Media Collective and Radio New Zealand, a docuseries was commissioned to capture the building process of Te Kawau waka right up to the launch day.
-The name of the docu-series is TE KAWAU KI TAI and consists of 6 x 10 minute episodes.
-The docuseries includes footage of the waka build and interviews with key people across the waka build journey, and our whānau moana and waka experts.
+TE KAWAU KI TAI docu-series consists of 6 x 10 minute episodes and includes footage of the waka build and interviews with key people across the waka build journey, and our whānau moana and waka experts.